browserengineering/book/book/visual-effects.md

 large enough that the border radius is obvious.
 </div>

-Look at how the letters near the corner are cut off to maintain a sharp rounded edge.
+Observe how the letters near the corner are cut off to maintain a sharp rounded edge.
 (Uhh... actually, at the time of this writing, Safari does not support `overflow: clip`, so if you're using Safari you won't see this effect.[^hidden]) That's clipping; without the